Billwilke42/git-conflicts/README.md

-There was an old woman who lived in a shoe.
+There was an old man who lived in at Turing.
-She had so many children, she didn’t know what to do;
+He had so many computers, he didn’t know what to do;
-She gave them some broth without any bread;
+he cleaned them up and plugged them in;
-Then whipped them all soundly and put them to bed.
+and then put them to use by hooking them up to multiple moniters.